 The Bob Baker Marionette Theater is Los Angeles Historic-Cultural Monument #958.
 With over 300 performances a year, utilizing over 2000 handcrafted puppets, the Theater caters to birthday parties, school groups, weddings, and community functions of all sorts.
-After 50 years of magic, having entertained over one million children of all ages, we are proud and excited for 50 more years of pulling the strings of family fun!
+In 2019, after over 55 years of magic and having entertained over one million children of all ages, the Bob Baker Marionette Theater moved from its historic location at 1345 W. 1st St. to a 1923 vaudeville theater at 4949 York Blvd. in Highland Park.
+The Theater is excited to continue its tradition of enchanting entertainment for all ages at its new location for another 55 years!

 In 1930 Bob Baker, a six-year-old Los Angeles native, saw a puppet show and dedicated the rest of his life to puppetry.
 His company’s work spanned decades of creative projects across Los Angeles, from puppetry and design on Disneyland’s Main Street, to countless contributions in film and television including Close Encounters of the Third Kind, Bedknobs and Broomsticks, Bewitched, Escape to Witch Mountain, and more.
 The Bob Baker Marionette Theater continues his legacy of fostering imagination and creativity in all aspects of life and art.